truggeri/hugo-blog/content/posts/typescript-adventures.md

 Typescript is useful because it helps you put some bumpers around Javascript.
 Adding types greatly reduces the testing space and can help provide some contracts around our component edges.
 I particularly like this feature because it ensures I don't send a number into a function that needs and array of objects.
-Easy checks that nothing disasterous is going to happen.
+Easy checks that nothing disastrous is going to happen.

 There is also some nice tooling that integrates with a language server which makes working with your code a bit easier.
 Between inference and libraries that come with Typescript support,